 EICR Inspections and Certification

-All workplaces in the UK must have an Electrical Installation Condition Report (EICR) conducted on a regular basis.
+All workplaces in the UK must have an Electrical Installation Condition Report (EICR test) conducted on a regular basis.
+Workplaces that are deemed safe will be awarded an electrical safety certificate.

-Failure to provide a safe workplace under the 1989 Electricity at Work Regulations Act can have serious consequences including decommissioning of the building and financial penalties.
+Failure to provide a safe workplace under the Electrical work regulations 1989 can have serious consequences including decommissioning of the building and financial penalties.
+An EICR certificate proves your workplace is 100% compliant and safe.

-phs Compliance provides you with a complete inspection and certification service carried out by our own nationwide team of fully qualified electrical engineers.
+phs Compliance provides you with a complete inspection and certification service carried out by our own nationwide team of fully EICR report qualified electrical engineers.

-The EICR will show whether the electrical installation is in a satisfactory or unsatisfactory condition and will list observations affecting the safety or requiring improvements.
+The EICR electrical installation condition report will show whether the electrical installation is in a satisfactory or unsatisfactory condition and will list observations affecting the safety or requiring improvements.

 C1 - Danger present,immediate remedial action required